Nonprimitive Data

 Generally speaking we can index a list by any type of key given some hash-function which takes keys to values.

-Python has a magic hash function that will index anything appropriately.
+Python has a “magic” hash function that will index anything appropriately.
 The result is implemented as the dict data-type.

 Dictionaries

 A dictionary in Python is a data-structure that stores tuple(key, value) pairings.
 Python has a “magic” hash function to find a key among the tuples fast.
+They are like lists that can be indexed by more than just index positions.

 The “hello world” example encoded using a dictionary is